rei/rei-cedar-docs/docs/patterns/form-errors/Readme.md

 - User agents MUST NOT expose aria-errormessage for an object with an aria-invalid value of false.

 Find more information on this topic in the [Accessibility References](#accessibility-references)

+## Error Suggestion
+- **Must**
+  - If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text WCAG 3.3.3

+Find more information on this topic in the [Accessibility References](#accessibility-references)

 ### Success Detection
 Use at least one of the following techniques: